 - Did you learn anything unexpected?
 Anything that changed your view of the library and information science profession?

 - How do you think your educational experience at the iSchool might prepare you to address the issues you identified?

-Career Essay: Choose one or more job ads for a career related to information management that interests you.
+Career Essay: Choose one or more job ads for a career related to library and information science that interests you.
 In a brief one- to two- page essay, address the following: